oskameDEV/NHKworld.bundle/README.md

 # NHKworld.bundle
 Plex Media Server channel for NHK World.
-Watch LIVE through Plex, or watch episodes from the Video On Demand section.
+Watch LIVE through Plex, and all episodes from the Video On Demand section.

 **Installation Instructions**
 Simply install it from the official Plex Channel Directory.
 Side menu → [Channels] → [INSTALL CHANNELS] → [Categories] → [News]
 And find 'NHKworld' there, tap the channel icon and choose [INSTALL]
-/!\ Installing it this way ensures you get any updates installed automatically. /!\
+/!\ Installing it this way ensures you get updates installed automatically. /!\

 **Manual Installation Instructions**
 If for whatever reason you want to install this channel manually
 (just remember you won't be getting auto-updates this way.)